IJCEP Copyright © 2007-All rights reserved.

 Full text PDF

-Address all correspondences to: Wael Al-Daraji, M.D., Histopathology Department, Darent Valley Hospital, Darenth Wood Road, Dartford
+Address all correspondence to: Wael Al-Daraji, M.D., Histopathology Department, Darent Valley Hospital, Darenth Wood Road, Dartford

 Kent, DA2 8DA, Tel: 01322 428 131, Fax 01322 428 259 (Attention Dr Wael Al-Daraji), E-mail: